theHostileNegotiator/KWBandage/PatchNotes.md

 	* Created a new Reaper Tripod Husk model to be used instead
 3. Unit would not benefit from Forcefield Generator upgrade in Global Conquest
 	* Swapped Upgrade_AlienReactorForcefieldGenerator for Upgrade_Reaper17ReactorForcefieldGenerator in WorldMapArmoryUpgradesAllowed
+4. Unit is supposed to have sound effects for death animations as seen in the GameObject file
+	* Moved Animation sound effects to the Husk GameObject
 #### Mechapede
 1. Subfactions use Scrin Mechapede Members instead of their own
 	* Create new members for each faction